 - The general condition of fittings (and furniture if this was provided)

-- The condition of the garden, if applicable
+- The condition of the garden

 - Smoke alarms and carbon monoxide detectors